VialliOu/template/projects/project-2.md

 <img class="ui medium right floated rounded image" src="../images/logo2.png">

-When time permmits I like to take on freelance design work.
+I not only enjoy the challenges of coding, but designing things as well.
+In my spare time I like to take on freelance design work.
 I mainy do product logos, product lables and event flyers.
 I have a also done bigger projects like magazines.
+My goal is to take the knowledge I have as a programmer and as a designer and make beautiful but also functional interfaces for apps or websites.

 Source: <a href="https://github.com/vialliou/logo"><i class="large github icon"></i>vialliou/logo</a>